The Amish in Ohio: 2024 Guide (70+ Communities)

 “Nebraska Amish” buggy in northeastern Ohio

-Ohio is also the only state besides Pennsylvania with a population of Nebraska Amish, located in the eastern part of the state near the town of Andover (1992), and numbering just a single district.
+Ohio is also the only state besides Pennsylvania with a population of “Nebraska” Amish, located in the eastern part of the state near the town of Andover (1992), and numbering two congregations in size, and approximately 140 people.

 The white-topped buggies of the highly conservative Nebraska group mark them as distinct from others in the state.
-Read more about Nebraska Amish.
+The group’s nickname comes from the origin state of an early leader and members.
+Read more about the Nebraska Amish affiliation.

 Other notable Ohio settlements

 Sizeable Amish populations are also found in other locations around the state.
-Ashland and Richland counties are home to a community of 7 church districts (1954), notable for their use of gray Slow Moving Vehicle triangles, outlining a smaller orange triangle in the center.
+Ashland County is home to another community, of 980 people (founded 1954), notable for their use of gray Slow Moving Vehicle triangles, outlining a smaller orange triangle in the center.

-Amish near Kenton in Hardin County (8 districts, 1953) also employ gray rather than orange reflective material.
-Knox County, near Fredericktown and Bellville is home to a community numbering 8 church districts (1972).
+Amish near Kenton in Hardin County (1,250 Amish, founded 1953) also employ gray rather than orange reflective material, arrayed in an unusual pattern.
+Knox County, near Fredericktown and Bellville is home to another sizable community, numbering 1,245 Amish in 14 church districts (1973).

 Small Ohio Amish settlements

 Numerous other communities exist across the state.
-Many of them have been started in recent years, with at least 15 new Ohio settlements having been founded since 2000.
-Most new settlements number just one or two districts.
+Many of them have been started in recent years, with over half (40) of the state’s 74 communities having been founded since 2000.
+Most of these settlements number just one or two church districts (congregations) in size.

 Old Order Mennonites in Ohio

-The Buckeye State is home to a large and diverse Amish population
+The Buckeye State: Home to a large and diverse Amish population

 Get the Amish in your inbox